- Search The Registry

 From the lie of the founding documents: “We hold these truths to be self-evident, that all men are created equal,” on one hand, to “three-fifths of all other persons” on the other, what Americans have wanted to envision and say does not always come true.
 It is this darker way of life that African Americans have been forced to live, and they have a number of cultural expressions, most notably the Blues, to help them carry on and endure.
 Together with the jazz age of the 1920s, to the beat of the 1950s, from the politically torn 1960s and 1970s to the turbulent youth culture of the turn of the 21st century, America’s mainstream turns to Black culture to voice its heartache, hopes, and ambitions.

-In the 21st Century, from Elizabeth Alexander to Patricia Smith to Nikki Giovanni, Black poets have witnessed this reality, mournful and celebrating what poet Cornelius Eady has termed “this/Rent party above the/slaughter-house.”
+In the 21st Century, from Elizabeth Alexander to Patricia Smith to Nikki Giovanni, and Amanda Gorman Black poets have witnessed this reality, mournful and celebrating what poet Cornelius Eady has termed “this/Rent party above the/slaughter-house.”
 Kidnapped from a past we have already forgotten and growing through an often anonymous world to an undefined future, African American verse remains.
 Hundreds of Black poets stay the course, the true theme of American literature.